timjogorman/RicherEventDescription/guidelines.md

 ### Causation relations to ENTITIES with implicit EVENTS must reference the EVENT

-Remember that if an inanimate object is described as a cause/effect/precondition, we are marking it as a IMPLICIT EVENT, so that it can be linked:
+Remember that if an inanimate object is described as a cause/effect/precondition, we are marking it as an IMPLICIT EVENT, so that it can be linked:

 - The **drug** **raised** **her** **blood** **pressure**.
 > **drug** OVERLAPS/CAUSES **raised**